Corpo Truppe Volontarie: 1938

-March : The Flechas Negras Brigade was expanded into the Flechas Division "Arrows" and served in the Aragon Offensive and the March to the Sea, with the CTV now under Mario Berti.
+March: The Flechas Negras Brigade was expanded into the Flechas Division "Arrows" and served in the Aragon Offensive and the March to the Sea, with the CTV now under Mario Berti.

 18 March: Barcelona was the target of 13 Italian large-scale air raids.
 Mussolini ordered the bombings without consulting Franco.
 The Italian aircraft were armed with incendiary and gas bombs, which resulted in the death of around 2,500 civilians.

-November : The Flechas Division was strengthened renamed "Flechas Negras", and the Flechas Azules Brigade was expanded into two other Flechas Divisions, which took part in the Catalonia Offensive the final offensive of the war, along with the rest of the CTV under Gastone Gambara:
+November: The Flechas Division was strengthened and renamed "Flechas Negras", and the Flechas Azules Brigade was expanded into two other Flechas Divisions, which took part in the Catalonia Offensive the final offensive of the war, along with the rest of the CTV under Gastone Gambara: